scandio/lmvc/README.md

 How To
 ------

-You habe to change the .htaccess file if you want to try it
+You have to change the .htaccess file if you want to try it

     RewriteRule ^(.*)$ /path/to/your/index.php?app-slug=$1 [L,QSA]